 The Bachelor of Arts in Professional Writing is a career-oriented major designed to prepare students for successful careers as writers and communications specialists in a range of fields: publishing, government, law, journalism, health care, community advocacy, the non-profit sector, education, corporate communications, finance, and the arts.
 The major is designed to develop writers with both the professional skills needed to negotiate current work contexts and the analytic and problem-solving skills needed to keep pace with cultural and technological change.

-The Bachelor of Science in Technical Writing is a career-oriented major for students interested in writing for technical fields.
+The Bachelor of Science in Technical Writing and Communication is a career-oriented major for students interested in writing for technical fields.
 Technical writers design, write, and edit documents for engineering, scientific, industrial, and governmental organizations.
 These include technical reports, computer manuals, brochures, proposals, technical specifications, educational and training materials, and marketing or public relations releases.